Writing Flash Fiction & Creative Nonfiction: 8-Week Online Workshop, Starts Monday, January 22nd, 2024

 **This Class is Open to Fiction & Nonfiction Writers**

-Taught by Cara Benson, who has published work in the The New York Times, Electric Literature, Boston Review, Identity Theory, The Brooklyn Rail, and is currently writing a series of short works on thinking and walking for Best American Poetry called “Dispatches from a Distance.”
+Taught by Cara Benson, who has published work in The New York Times, Electric Literature, Boston Review, Orion Magazine, Identity Theory, The Brooklyn Rail, and is currently writing a series of short works on thinking and walking for Best American Poetry called “Dispatches from a Distance.”

 This online, asynchronous flash writing workshop is built for writers at any point in their journey (beginner through advanced) who want to focus on creating a batch of short pieces in either fiction or creative nonfiction – or both!
 An amazing abundance of short writing is being published in print and online.
 This course is designed to take part in this conversation.

 Not only will we read, discuss, write, and revise short works, but we will also consider possibilities for publishing this writing.
 Each participant will have the opportunity to workshop twice.
 This critique will be grounded on the principles of honesty, generosity, consideration, and respect.
 Participants will find their own writing and revising get sharper as they hone their skills at responding constructively to others' work.